spiffe/spiffe/standards/SPIFFE_Workload_API.md

 The `JWTSVIDRequest` request message contains a mandatory `audience` field, which MUST contain the value to embed in the audience claim of the returned JWT-SVIDs.
 The `spiffe_id` field is optional, and is used to request a JWT-SVID for a specific SPIFFE ID.
 If unspecified, the server MUST return JWT-SVIDs for all identities authorized for the client.

 The `JWTSVIDResponse` response message consists of a mandatory `svids` field, which MUST contain one or more `JWTSVID` messages.

+All fields in the `JWTSVID` message are mandatory, with the exception of the `hint` field.
+When the `hint` field is set, its value MUST be unique amongst the set of returned SVIDs in the `JWTSVIDResponse` message.

 If the client is not authorized for any identities, or not authorized for the specific identity requested via the `spiffe_id` field, then the server SHOULD respond with the "PermissionDenied" gRPC status code (see the [Error Codes](SPIFFE_Workload_Endpoint.md#6-error-codes) section in the SPIFFE Workload Endpoint specification for more information).